dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 The following instructions will help you create a seamless per-app VPN experience.
 For most VPNs that support per-app VPN, this means the user only needs to open one of the associated apps to connect to the VPN.

-Some VPNs allow username and password authentication with per-app VPN; however, this experience is not seamless because the user needs to enter a username and password on the first connection if the client is set to remember the user's credentials, or on every connection if the client is not set to cache the user's credentials.
-Using certificate-based authentication is the only way to have a truly seamless experience.
+Some VPNs allow username and password authentication with per-app VPN; however, this experience isn't seamless because users need to enter a username and password to connect to the VPN.

 ## Per-app VPN with Zscaler

-Zcaler Private Access (ZPA) integrates with Azure Active Directory (Azure AD) for authentication, so no separate certificate profiles are needed to set up per-app VPN with Zscaler.
-If you're using ZPA, you can skip the certificate profile instructions below.
-Also, when using Zscaler, opening one of the associated apps doesn't automatically connect to ZPA; instead, the user needs to sign into the Zscaler app first, and remote access will be limited to the associated apps.
+Zcaler Private Access (ZPA) integrates with Azure Active Directory (Azure AD) for authentication.
+As a result, you can skip the certificate profile instructions below if you're using ZPA.
+If you have per-app VPN profile set up for Zscaler, opening one of the associated apps doesn't automatically connect to ZPA; instead, the user needs to sign into the Zscaler app first, and remote access will be limited to the associated apps.

 ## Prerequisites for per-app VPN